Njsa13/siperes-backend/README.md

 ## API Documentation

 The API documentation is generated using Swagger.
-Access the documentation by visiting [http://localhost:8080/docs](http://localhost:8080/docs) or [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) after running the application.
+Access the documentation by visiting [http://localhost:8080/docs](http://localhost:8080/docs) after running the application.

 ```bash
 # Usage